tuscaonline/haystackParser/README.md

 # haystackParser
-a modern parser for Haystack file
+A modern parser for Haystack file